 Even though Uranus is mostly featureless, it has been possible to track clouds, and thus deduce the wind speeds in its atmosphere:

-The wind speeds are much higher closer to the pole, than near the equator (note that 100 m/s = 360 km/hr = 250 mph).
+At the time of these observations (South pole pointing at Sun), the wind speeds were much higher closer to the pole, than near the equator (note that 100 m/s = 360 km/hr = 250 mph).
 By false color stretching, we can extract some details, showing that there are bands/zones like the other Jovian planets:

 And even spots:

 If you notice, the last two pictures show radically different orientations of Uranus.
 In 1986, when Voyager 2 flew by Uranus, the south pole was pointed towards the Sun.
 But by the time of the HST picture in 2006, we were looking at the equator.
 Remember that Uranus has an orbital period of 84 years, thus the four seasons each last 21 years.
 It is 20 years between these two pictures, so our view of Uranus has changed rather dramatically!
 Here is a small table with times of the Uranian seasons:

 With the increased sunlight, Uranus has begun to have some storms and show more structure (infrared images):

 Yes, Uranus has rings (see below).
 Like Jupiter and Saturn, Uranus emits more heat than it recieves from the Sun, but just barely---about the same as that emitted by the Earth.
 There may be a layer inside Uranus that acts to trap the internal heat, but that remains unclear.
 Like the other Jovian planets, it has a magnetic field, but a very strange one: The field has a large tilt/angle with respect to the rotational poles (59 degrees), it is also not centered on the core of Uranus:

 Like all the Jovian planets, Uranus has a ring system, but here the rings have much less material in them as Saturn (much more than Jupiter!), and they are not quite as spectacular: